lsst-dm/ctrl_oods/doc/lsst.ctrl.oods/oods-yml.rst

 The "directories" section specifies the location of the ingested Butler files to clean up.
 By default this is "repo/raw" and is expected to be within the current directory where the OODS is invoked.

-The "scanInterval" section specifies the frequency at which to scan the "directories" specified above.
+The "cleanInterval" section specifies the frequency at which to scan the "directories" specified above.
-In the example, it scans every 30 seconds.
+In the example, it scans every 1 day.

 The "filesOlderthan" section specifies how old files must be in order for them to be considered for removal.
 This is checked against the last modification date of the file.
-In this example, the file must be at least 30 days old to be considered for removal.
+In this example, the file must be at least 95 days old to be considered for removal.

 The "directoriesEmptyForMoreThan" section specifies how long directories must be empty for before they are to be considered for removal.
 This is checked against the last modification date of the directory.
-In this example, the directory must be at least  1 day old and empty to be considered for removal.
+In this example, the directory must be at least 2 days old and empty to be considered for removal.

 message_ingester